 Vietnam says early August "decisive" in containing coronavirus

-Vietnam is in the midst of a "decisive" fight against the novel coronavirus, the prime minister said on Monday, with the focus on Danang city where infections have appeared in four factories with a combined workforce of about 3,700 people.
+Vietnam is in the midst of a "decisive" fight against the novel coronavirus, its premier said on Monday, focusing on the city of Danang where infections have appeared in four factories with a combined workforce of 3,700.
 Vietnam, widely praised for its mitigation efforts since the coronavirus appeared in late January, is battling several new clusters of infection linked to Danang after going more than three months without detecting any domestic transmission.

-The country of 96 million has confirmed at least 621 infections, with six deaths.
-Authorities on Monday reported one new case linked to the central city of Danang, a tourism hot spot where Vietnam's first domestically transmitted case in 100 days was detected on July 24.
+The Southeast Asian country of 96 million has confirmed at least 642 infections, with six deaths.
+Authorities on Monday reported 22 new cases linked to Danang, in central Vietnam and a tourism hot spot where the country's first domestically transmitted case in 100 days was detected on July 25.

-The source of the new outbreak is unclear but it has spread to at least 10 places, including the capital, Hanoi, and the business hub of Ho Chi Minh City, infecting 174 people and killing six.
-Four cases were found at factories in different industrial parks in Danang, which collectively employ 77,000 people, the Lao Dong newspaper said.
+The source of the new outbreak is unclear but it has spread to at least 10 places, including the capital Hanoi in the north and the business hub of Ho Chi Minh City in the south, infecting almost 200 people and killing six.
+Four cases were found at factories in different industrial parks in Danang that collectively employ 77,000 people, the Lao Dong newspaper said.

+MORE CONTAGIOUS STRAIN Vietnam does not plan to introduce a widespread lockdown beyond areas considered to be epicentres of the current outbreak, a government spokesman said on Monday,

 - READ MORE ON: